pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 Maybe some people get off on perfecting their technique every day.
 I need more complexity in what I do.
 I get bored.
 I constantly want to find new stuff.
 That's just the animal that I am.
 I need more layers.

->Everything's a vehicle in life.
+> Everything's a vehicle in life.
 So your voice is a vehicle for the music.
 Your voice is a vehicle for your personality.

 I do a lot of work with a particular singer, and he's an animal.
 He goes on stage and vomits and diarrheas everywhere.
 And he always recognizes me – still doesn't know my name.
 We've done, I don't know, four or five productions together, and I've still never seen him engage with anyone on stage even when he's in the most intimate love scene.
 But I appreciate what he does.
 I appreciate that kind of animal instinct because that's just too much energy for me.
 And 85 percent of the audience loves that.
 It just reads.
 He arrives for his ridiculous bow and they go nuts.

 The last thing I did with him, after the show everyone's standing outside the stage door.
 He comes swooshing out, takes a lady and kisses her, gets on the back of a motorcycle, and rides off.
 It's all planned out.

+>"I'm not getting self-satisfaction out of this, there's no point in doing anything."

 I think we have to have showmen in this business.
 But I'm not a tenor, and I don't look like that.
 Those cards aren't there for me, so why should I even attempt to play them?
 If the art form survives, and my voice survives, I'm going to be doing this another 40 years, so I need to find what fulfills me, understanding that my two priorities are the audience and the art form itself and that I'm the tertiary in that.
 But, if I'm not getting self-satisfaction out of this, there's no point in doing anything.